ktaranov/sqlserver-kit/Utilities/README.md

 Download page: [SQL Integrity Check]<br/>
 Release date: 2013-08-26<br/>
 Support Version: 2000/2005/2008/2008R2/2012<br/>
+Author: Idera<br/>
-Free version: Yes
+Free version: Yes<br/>

-With SQL Integrity Check you can:
+Price: No

  - easily run a CHECKDB for any database on-demand
  - view integrity check results to identify corruption
  - routinely verifies when last check was performed
  - receive alerts when databases are due for checks
- - don't need to write and maintain scripts
+ - do not need to write and maintain scripts

 ## SQL Job Manager <a id="sql-job-manager"></a>
 Download page: [SQL Job Manager]<br/>
 Release date: 2012-03-19<br/>
 Support Version: ???<br/>
+Author: Idera<br/>
-Free version: Yes
+Free version: Yes<br/>

-With SQL Job Manager you:
+Price: No

- - have management console to easily view past and current jobs
+ - Have management console to easily view past and current jobs
- - can identify and correct job contention
+ - Can identify and correct job contention
- - can drag and drop jobs across servers to level workloads
+ - Can drag and drop jobs across servers to level workloads
- - can “at a glance” view to see failed or runaway jobs
+ - Can "at a glance" view to see failed or runaway jobs
- - have customizable calendar view
+ - Have customizable calendar view

 ## Azure SQL Database Backup <a id="azure-sql-database-backup"></a>
 Download page: [Azure SQL Database Backup]<br/>
 Release date: 2015-08-07<br/>
 Support Version: ???<br/>
+Author: Idera<br/>
-Free version: Yes
+Free version: Yes<br/>

-Azure SQL Database Backup allows/gives you:
+Price: No

- - to save time and storage space with up to 95% compression
+ - Save time and storage space with up to 95% compression
- - backup on-premise or to Azure BLOB storage
+ - Backup on-premise or to Azure BLOB storage
- - central data storage to prevent data loss
+ - Central data storage to prevent data loss
- - view historical backup and restore operations
+ - View historical backup and restore operations
- - restore with transaction consistency to and from the cloud
+ - Restore with transaction consistency to and from the cloud

 ## SQL Column Search <a id="sql-column-search"></a>
 Download page: [SQL Column Search]<br/>
 Release date: 2015-11-17<br/>
 Support Version: 2005/2008/2008R2/2012/2014<br/>
+Author: Idera<br/>
-Free version: Yes
+Free version: Yes<br/>

-With SQL Column Search you can:
+Price: No

- - find potentially sensitive data
+ - Find potentially sensitive data
- - search an entire instance or a specific table
+ - Search an entire instance or a specific table
- - export results to CSV format for easy analysis and reporting
+ - Export results to CSV format for easy analysis and reporting

 ## SQL Permissions Extractor <a id="sql-permissions-extractor"></a>
 Download page: [SQL Permissions Extractor]<br/>
 Release date: 2015-08-07<br/>
 Support Version: 2000/2005/2008/2008R2/2012<br/>
+Author: Idera<br/>
-Free version: Yes
+Free version: Yes<br/>
+Price: No

 With SQL Permissions Extractor you can:
  - Generate T-SQL scripts for copying of user permissions